QueCaudroit/BugReports/README.md

 GET `https://{IP_ADDRESS}/BugReport?playerID=0&date=20200223&description=cliq&logs=ERROR`

-Returns the Bug Reports that match all these filters. description/logs filters match if the text is included in the description/logs. date filter format is `yyyyMMdd`
+Returns the Bug Reports that match all these filters. description/logs filters match if the text is included in the description/logs. date filter format is `yyyyMMdd`.
+All filters are optional

 ### Posting large files